 Industry-specific ERP

 These ERPs are designed to meet the unique needs of specific industries.
 They include specialised modules and functionalities to handle industry-specific challenges.
-For example, a manufacturing ERP focuses on inventory and supply chain management, while a financial institution’s ERP would be different.
+For example, a manufacturing ERP focuses on Inventory Management and supply chain management, while a financial institution’s ERP would be different.

 Open-source ERP